AdaBit-AI/parameter_efficient_instruction_tuning/README.md

 ## Parameter efficient instruction tuning: an Empirical Study
 This repository serves as an effort to systematically to compare different parameter efficient fine-tuning methods on instruction tuning task.
 We use the [NI dataset](https://github.com/allenai/natural-instructions) as the benchmark dataset.
+The technical report can be found [here](https://arxiv.org/pdf/2411.16775)

 PEFT method implementations are adapted from [adapter-transformers](https://github.com/Adapter-Hub/adapter-transformers) and [peft](https://github.com/huggingface/peft).